What is ADHD Masking?

 • Experiencing irritability when you attempt to concentrate on things that don’t interest you.

-• Overdoing things to prove to others that you are capable and reliable.
+• Overdoing things to prove to others that you’re capable and reliable.

 • Hiding negative emotions caused by responsibilities (i.e. shame or guilt).

-• Masking your struggles in order to appear as though you’re in control.
+• Masking your struggles to appear as though you’re in control.

-• Suppressing stimming behaviors (i.e. leg bouncing) to avoid disturbing others.
+• Suppression of stimming behaviors (i.e. leg bouncing) to avoid disturbing others.

-• Mimicking other people in order to feel accepted in social situations.
+• Mimicking other people to feel accepted in social situations.

 Effects of ADHD Masking

-• Masking tends to allow ADHD to go undiagnosed, leaving people to continue struggling with symptoms when they could be receiving treatment. ³
+• Masking tends to lead to undiagnosed ADHD.
+As a result, people continue to struggle with symptoms when they could receive treatment. ³

-• If masking goes untreated, it can lead to other mental health disorders, such as anxiety and depression, as similarly observed in people struggling with autism. ⁴ Furthermore, undiagnosed ADHD can lead to a substance abuse disorder. ⁵
+• If masking goes untreated, it can lead to other mental health disorders, such as anxiety and depression, as similarly observed in people who struggle with autism. ⁴ Furthermore, undiagnosed ADHD can lead to a substance use disorder. ⁵

 • Some research suggests that people who mask autistic symptoms may struggle with their own identity. ⁶

-Research from 2019 found that women are more likely than men to be diagnosed with ADHD.
+Research from 2019 found that women are more likely to be diagnosed with ADHD than men.
 In turn, they’re also more likely to camouflage ADHD symptoms. ⁷

 These effects tend to compound one another.
 When a person hides ADHD symptoms, they’re less likely to be diagnosed.
-Vice versa, without a proper diagnoses, a person is more likely to struggle with masking.
+Vice versa, a person is more likely to struggle with masking without a proper diagnosis.

 On the other hand, women with ADHD are more likely to struggle with internalizing disorders, such as anxiety.
-In turn, they not only have a better chance at masking these symptoms, but may use masking in order to cope with both conditions. ⁸
+In turn, they have a better chance of masking these symptoms. ⁸

 How to Cope with ADHD Masking

-If you’re aware that you’re masking ADHD, you’re already one step ahead of the problem.
+If you’re aware that you mask ADHD, you’re already one step ahead of the problem.
 From here, you’ll want to:

-• Identify which type of ADHD you struggle with and find the proper treatment for that type.
-Since ADHD can appear in different ways, there are a few paths to take based on the type of ADHD you’re struggling with.
+• Identify which type of ADHD you struggle with and find the proper treatment.
+Since ADHD can appear in different ways, there are a few paths to take based on the type of ADHD you struggle with.

-• Learn how to cope with your emotions in other, more healthy behaviors.
-The best way to do this is through psychotherapy, where you’ll learn exactly how ADHD is impacting your life and develop proper coping mechanisms.
+• Learn how to cope with your emotions in healthier behaviors.
+The best way to do this is through psychotherapy, where you’ll learn exactly how ADHD impacts your life and develop proper coping mechanisms.

 • Find a support system.
-It’s important to understand that you’re not alone in your struggle and there are a number of support groups (both online and in-person) for others struggling with ADHD.
+It’s important to understand that you’re not alone in your struggle.
+There are several support groups (both online and in-person) for others struggling with ADHD.

 Final Word